zarf-dev/proposals/0048-schema-update-process/README.md

 - If a field is removed without a 1:1 replacement for the field then the logic will differ depending on the use case.
   - If converting through `zarf dev convert`
     - Conversions may occur if fields are near 1:1, but the user should be warned in these cases.
 For example, the v1beta1 schema will add the field `.apiVersion` to `.cluster.wait`.
 The convert function would add a key for `apiVersion` in the new zarf.yaml, but it will be left empty.
 Since this will be a required field in the new schema the package will fail on create if this field is empty.
 Decisions on how to handle these situations will be situational.
     - If a field is removed without a replacement then the command will error.
-The command should output a recommendation an alternative strategy to the user.
+The error should include a recommendation for an alternative strategy.
   - If internal conversion
     - The field will be set as a private field on the v1beta1 object according to the logic in [Removed Fields](#removed-fields)